-Whether you are a winter lover or loather, consider this your invitation to make winter your new bestie, or at least a likable friend.
+Whether you are a winter lover or loather, consider this your invitation to make winter a likable friend.

 Treasure the Un-Rush Season

 I see the winter months as lovely deep sigh.
 I find myself rushing less.
 My schedule is lighter and I’m not trying to shoe-horn another activity on the calendar.
-After months of the chaos of the holidays, the winter brings some smooth quiet downtime.
-No matter how crazy and fun your holidays have been, come January, I love knowing that a new sense of calm has arrived.
+After months of chaos, the winter brings some smooth quiet downtime.

 Having free space in your week feels just like the free space in the center of a Bingo card – all yours.